 - Access to reception is via a cobbled brick pavement

 - You will need to report to the camping desk, which is found in reception, for directions to your pitch and collect an access key

 Access to the Campsite

-- Once booked in, guests can make their way to the allocated pitch, this is via the green camping gate and along the campsite road
+- Once booked in, guests can make their way to the allocated pitch, via the green camping gate and along the campsite road

 - The campsite is clearly signposted and all pitches are numbered